Tankini: History

 Tankini and the concept of mix-and-match swimwear were the two major innovations in that genre in the late 1990s.
 Designer Anne Cole, the US swimwear mogul, was the originator of this style.
 She was the woman behind the California swimwear label bearing her name, an offshoot of her family's swimsuit company.
 Called by some the first major innovation in women's swimsuits for decades, Cole's two-piece, which blended the 'freedom' of a bikini with the coverage of a one-piece bathing suit, soon captured nearly a third of the swimwear market.
 Her tankini, first devised by Cole for herself as a young girl, came out in 1998.
 Aimed at "closing a gap in the swimwear market, the popularity of tankini largely came from Cole's tapping into women's anxieties about swimwear."
 In the six seasons following its introduction, tankinis diversified in style and range, variations being offered by designers like Ralph Lauren, Donna Karan, Nautica, and Calvin Klein.
 In 2005, a controversy broke out when Buddhists complained about swimwear manufacturer Ondade Mar and lingerie company Victoria's Secret marketing tankinis with Buddhist iconography.
 In the same year, Nike's breast cancer awareness swimwear collection featured four different cuts of tankini.

 Usage

 Tankinis are suggested as an option for women who have gone through mastectomy, i.e. removal of one or both breasts by surgery, women who have modest bust sizes, and long torsos.
-For women who do not have 'washboard abs', Betts commented, "If you don't feel comfortable wearing a bikini, the tankini's an option that's sort of in between."
 In Think & Date Like a Man, fashion writer April Masini suggests the tankini is the most flattering choice of beachwear, with the right amount of coverage along with the feeling of a two-piece suit.
 A not-too-close-fitting tankini, ensembled with a sarong, has been suggested for gymnophobia or the fear of nudity.
 Tankinis, sometimes divided in the front exposing the navel, exist for pregnant women.